zeditor01/cdc_examples/C013_LDAP.md

 TLS Encryption is mentioned briefly in this paper, and covered in detail in [14.
 CDC Security - TLS Encryption.](C014_TLS.md)

-It is part of a series of documents providing practical worked examples and guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.
+This paper is part of a series of documents providing practical worked examples and guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.
 The complete set of articles can be accessed using the README link at the very top of this page.